vinta/awesome-python/README.md

 *Interactive Python interpreters.*

-* [IPython](https://github.com/ipython/ipython) - IPython provides a rich toolkit to help you make the most out of using Python interactively.
+* [IPython](https://github.com/ipython/ipython) - A rich toolkit to help you make the most out of using Python interactively.
-* [bpython](http://bpython-interpreter.org) – A fancy interface to the Python interpreter for Linux, BSD, OS X and Windows (with some work).
+* [bpython](http://bpython-interpreter.org) – A fancy interface to the Python interpreter.

 ## Files